-Your ILAA Executive Board is now working on plans to assure that our LEGACY will continue.
+Your ILAA Executive Board is now working on plans to assure that our LEGACY will continue when we are all gone.

 Please consider doing whatever you can afford to keep our names in the hearts and minds of generations to come.